muratk3n/thirdwave/en/README.md

 TR?
 The odd thing is, after 2003 many nationalists in TR started to get quesy...
 A bestselling 2004 novel *Metal Fırtına* (Metal Storm) for instance depicts tiggers being invaded.
 But u r a NATO ally and a democracy..
 Why would u care?
-So thought "what crawled up your behind this time, f-nuts?".
+I remember thinking "what crawled up your behind this time, f-nuts?".
 They are bothered some inane thing or another all the time..
 But then I realized if u think non-democracies are in danger and you see yourself as one, then you would perceive a threat, wouldn't you?
 All of a sudden there don't be a coup every 10 years, minorities might get representation.
 Alas post 2015 we saw a decrease of democracy and a rise of nationalism.
 So maybe people who saw a threat did act.

 Last updated on *2020-10-13 11:13*